jrkwon/CarND-Path-Planning-Project/README.md

 ### The car drives according to the speed limit.

 I set the maximum velocity 49.5 mph and increase the current speed by 0.224 mph when necessary only if the speed is not over the maximum velocity.
 By doing so, the ego car's speed cannot exceed the speed limit.
-Also the ego car's speed is slowing down when traffic is obstructed by 0.224 mph.
+Also, the ego car's speed is slowing down by 0.224 mph when traffic is obstructed.

 ### Max Acceleration and Jerk are not Exceeded.